puppetlabs-toy-chest/wash/website/content/docs/_index.md

 All options except for `external-plugins` can be overridden by setting the `WASH_<option>` environment variable with option converted to ALL CAPS.

 NOTE: Do not override `socket` in a config file.
 Instead, override it via the `WASH_SOCKET` environment variable.
-Otherwise, Wash's subcommands will not be able to interact with the server because they cannot access the socket.
+Otherwise, Wash's commands will not be able to interact with the server because they cannot access the socket.

 ## Core Plugins